SoniAnshika/Calculator/README.md

 # Calculator

-This is a calculator website made by using :<br>
+This is a Calculator Website used for general calculation. <br>
+It has various kinds of features such as: <br>
+  - It has two modes i.e. Light and Dark modes <br>
+  - It has an extraordinary UI which attracts the eye sight using : <br>
 HTML <br>
 CSS  <br>
 JAVASCRIPT